eyzx7x/docs-supergluu-prod/3.1.3/sources/developer-guide/index.md

 ## Testing locally

-Here is a method for testing Super Gluu locally on a **non** public server.
+The following is a method for testing Super Gluu locally on a **non-public** server.
+This guide assumes a Gluu Server has been installed and is operational.

 !!!
 Warning
     The following testing steps mimic a MITM attack, so needless to say, these instructions are **for developement purposes only!**

-1. In your VM settings change Network Adapter connection type from NAT to Bridget; Your Gluu Server and smart phone should be connected to WiFi on same local network
+1. In the Gluu Server VM settings, change Network Adapter connection type from NAT to Bridget; The Gluu Server and smart phone should be connected to WiFi on same local network

-1. Log into your VM and run in terminal `ifconfig` to get the IP address of your Gluu Server
+1. Log into the VM and run in the terminal `ifconfig` to get the IP address of the Gluu Server

-1. Install Gluu Server as usual

-1. Enable Super Gluu
+1. In oxTrust, enable the Super Gluu authentication script

 1. Update the host file on the machine where you are running the browser to log in.
 Example: `192.168.1.232`	`c67.example.info`